 Public tours leave every hour on the hour (beginning 11:00) from Boston Common Visitor Information Center and every hour on the half-hour (beginning 10:30) from Arts Boston BosTix booth at Faneuil Hall.

 Walk Into History tour tickets are valid for any of our Walk Into History tours, so there is no need to specify a date/time.
 With your ticket, you are guaranteed a spot on one of the Freedom Trail Foundation tours any date any time.

-Tickets are non-refundable and must be printed in order to be accepted; sorry no mobile (phone/laptop) tickets are accepted at this time.
-If you cannot make the tour on your designated day, we will make every effort to accommodate you on an alternate date.
+Tickets must be printed in order to be accepted; sorry no mobile (phone/laptop) tickets are accepted at this time.
+If you cannot make the tour on your designated day, every effort will be made to accommodate you on an alternate date.

 Tour times are subject to change with little notice.